-- 1. Student has excessive absences or tardies may result in suspension of Early Release privileges. - 2.
+- 1. A student who has excessive absences or tardies may result in suspension of Early Release privileges. - 2.
 Student helps other students to leave school property illegally. - 3.
 Principal retains the right to revoke Early Release privileges at any time.

 Seniors must abide by the school's rules and procedures and meet academic responsibilities.
-I understand that Early Release is a privilege extended to students.
-I have read and understand the criteria for Early Release.
-I agree to abide by all the conditions stated above.
-I acknowledge that my son/daughter will be leaving school early.
-By signing this form, I agree to the following provisions and understand that if I fail to comply with these provisions, I could have my Early Release privileges revoked and be placed in a course to complete a full day schedule.
+Early Release is a privilege extended to students.
+Students and their parent/guardian must read and understand the criteria for Early Release and agree to abide by all the conditions stated above.
+Students and their parent/guardian must understand that if the student fails to comply with these provisions, he or she could have his/her Early Release privileges revoked and be placed in a course to complete a full day schedule.